hengyongming/resync_test/README.md

 The expected duration of this assignment is between 3 and 8 hours.

-When submitting the assignment, push the entire flutter project to a separate branch in this repo with this naming convention <your-name>_flutter_assignment.
+When submitting the assignment, push the entire flutter project to a separate branch in this repo with this naming convention <yourName>_flutter_assignment.
 If there are any parts of this assignment that you can not complete, include a brief explanation of why in a shortcomings.txt file in the root folder.
 All the best!